Skip to content

 Lila: Those metaphors make it less intimidating.
 Now, what are some real use cases where Web3 shines over Meta’s approach?

 Jon: Let’s dive into three concrete applications.
 First, in gaming: Web3 Metaverses let players own in-game items as NFTs, transferable across games—unlike Meta’s walled gardens where policy shifts could devalue assets.
-Second, digital identity: Users control verifiable credentials, avoiding centralized bans on sensitive content like queer or health advice (Guardian, December 2025).
+Second, : Users control verifiable credentials, avoiding centralized bans on sensitive content like queer or health advice (Guardian, December 2025).
 Third, community governance: DAOs enable collective moderation, mitigating risks from Meta’s weakened hate-speech policies (GLAAD, June 2025), fostering safer, inclusive spaces through voting on rules.

 Web2 Web3 / Metaverse